Philatelic Society of Queensland

 Circuit Books were started, and as the Society had no permanent rooms at that time, the books were left for safe keeping with a member, a solicitor who had offices around the corner in George Street.

-A year later, there were approaching one hundred members and bi-monthly meetings were held at the Metropolitan Building, Albert Square.
 The Society began publishing a journal, the “Queensland Philatelic Review” but the name was soon changed to “Australian Philatelic Review”, presumably to broaden its appeal.
 In 1926, the “Australian Philatelic Review” became a quarterly publication but soon after publication ceased, seemingly because it was not covering its own costs.

 In 1923, the Metropolitan Building was demolished to make way for the city hall building.
 (Albert Square later became King George Square).
 Meetings were held in the solicitor member’s chambers and various cafes in the CBD until a more permanent home was found in Albert House, Ann Street.
 By 1924, philately was so popular that the Society’s rooms were open to members every day.
 For some years, the QPS was the only stamp society in Queensland, which may have accounted for the high membership.